 The Seasons of a Believer

 The change of season is often accompanied by a change in attitude.
 We take a look at our surroundings and surrender our hearts to what we see.
 I'm not exempt from doing this myself.

 I would look outside and see the signs of a new season beginning, and I would automatically get excited.
 My heart would lean on the hope that if the seasons could miraculously change, then my outlook on life would automatically change with it.
-But God eventually revealed to me that, "Faith without works is dead," (James 2:26).
-I had my own part to play in "renewing my mind" (Romans 12 ), I just didn't know it at the time.
+But God eventually revealed to me that "faith without works is dead," (James 2:26).
+I had my own part to play in "renewing my mind" (Romans 12 ), but I just didn't know it at the time.

 And then the season would continue to pass, and I realized that my attitude would follow the pattern of the season.
 Just as Spring enters into its middle stages and the newness of everything blooming begins to taper, so my thoughts would lessen in awe.
 My mind was full of hidden potential and so were the seasons.
 But unless I embraced every season for what it truly contained, I was never going to tap into all that was in store for me at each moment.

 Change Doesn't Have to be Hard